-12. Note that if we use a total of C hyperparameter combinations, the union bound correction would add up to $\log(C)/300000$ to the PAC-Bayes-kl upper bound.
-Even with say C = 42M (forty two million), the value of our risk certificates, computed via kl inversion, will not be impacted significantly.
+12. Note that if we use a total of C hyperparameter combinations, the union bound correction would add no more than $\log(C)/30000$ to the PAC-Bayes-kl upper bound.
+Even with say $C=42\mathrm{M}$ (forty two million), the value of our risk certificates, computed via kl inversion, will not be impacted significantly.
 The reader can be assured that we used much less than 42M hyperparameter combinations.